Mike Baldwin (Coronation Street): Rivalry with Ken Barlow

+Mike and Ken were forced to work together in 2000, when they were featured in a storyline dubbed the "Freshco siege".
+Ken and Mike were among several series regulars held up at gunpoint in the local supermarket, where Ken had been working as a trolley collector.
+The episode was broadcast after the 9 pm watershed due to its depiction of violence.
+Ken and Mike were bound together by armed robbers, which facilitated an end to their feud; Ken helped Mike to combat a panic attack.
+The pair resolved to put the past behind them; it was a temporary reprieve.
+Mike had unknowingly fathered a son, Adam (Iain De Caestecker), during his brief marriage to Ken's daughter Susan (Wendy Jane Walker); she kept the baby a secret from him.
+Mike discovered Adam's existence in 2001; Susan attempted to flee, but was killed in a car accident.
+Then followed a battle between Mike and Ken for custody of Adam, with Ken adamant that Mike should not look after his grandson.
+In the end, Mike was awarded custody, but he sent Adam back to his boarding school in Scotland; as his friends were there.
+However, both Ken and Mike made peace again after promising Alma that they would be nice to each other before she dies.

 The result of Susan's departure and the break-up of her marriage with Mike escalated the animosity between him and Ken.
 This soon continued when Mike later found out Ken had cheated on Deirdre with his mistress Wendy Crozier (Roberta Kerr) and proceeded to taunt Ken about it.
 Eventually, after Deirdre discovered Ken's betrayal and ended their marriage in 1990, he faced many problems and went in The Rovers Return Inn public house to cope with his troubles.
 But then Mike taunted Ken in public and provoked him into a fight that ended with the latter's humiliation.
 Years later, Ken got his life back on track when he met Maggie and began dating her until he learned about her past with Mike.
 Eventually the couple broke up due to Ken's growing resentment towards Mike.

-By then, Mike's on/off relationship with local neighbour Alma Sedgewick (Amanda Barrie) lasted the longest.
-He initially abandoned Alma to marry wealthy widow Jackie Ingram (Shirin Taylor), who inherited a factory from her late husband Peter - the latter of whom had died of a heart attack during an argument with Mike over their past as business competitors.
-However, Mike's marriage with Jackie lasted one week when she discovered his marriage of convenience agenda.
-She responded by breaking up with Mike and threatening him with a shotgun if he did not get out of her sight.
-Then in 1992, Mike proposed to Alma after her relationship with Ken failed; she accepted and Mike finally married her soon afterwards.
-Several years later, Mike's marriage with Alma was tested when he contemplated going into business partnership with fellow entrepreneur Stephen Reid (Todd Boyce) and was initially unaware that Alma had been smitten with Stephan.
-But then Stephan attempted to get one over Mike by seducing Alma, who responded by slapping Stephan and reconciling with Mike afterwards.
+In her 2003 book, Hobson suggested that Ken "spent at least nineteen years unable to cope with the sense of rejection and betrayal" caused by Mike's and Deirdre's affair.
+It was suggested in an ITV documentary in 2006 that Ken and Mike's hatred was a clash of cultures: "Barlow the lefty do-gooder versus Baldwin, the cut-and-thrust money grabber."
+Briggs claimed that Ken was jealous of Mike because he was rich and successful, while Ken was not.
+Roache claimed that the reason Ken disliked Mike was because he was a self-centred and self-made individual.